xolox/vim-easytags/README.md

     :let g:easytags_auto_update = 0

+This disables all _automatic_ tags file updates (regardless of how they were enabled) where automatic means _initiated by a Vim automatic command_.

 ### The `g:easytags_auto_highlight` option

 By default the plug-in automatically updates and highlights your tags when you stop typing for a moment.
 If you want to disable automatic highlighting while keeping automatic updating enabled you can set this option to false:

     :let g:easytags_auto_highlight = 0

+This disables all _automatic_ tags highlighting (regardless of how it was enabled) where automatic means _initiated by a Vim automatic command_.

 ### The `g:easytags_autorecurse` option